Tom Trebelhorn

 Thomas Lynn Trebelhorn was born in Portland on January 27, 1948, the son of George Henry Trebelhorn and Catherine Wilson.

-In 1903, Henry and Maria Sophia Trebelhorn, along with their four children: Catharina, Jacob Henry, Henry and George Henry, departed from Beideck and traveled to the Port of Bremen, Germany.
-There they boarded the steamship Brandenburg which arrived in Baltimore in July.
-The family first settled in Detroit, Michigan where a daughter, Lena, was born in 1904.
+In 1903, Henry and Maria Sophia Trebelhorn and their four children, Catharina, Jacob Henry, Henry, and George Henry, departed from Beideck and traveled to the Port of Bremen, Germany.
+They boarded the steamship Brandenburg, which arrived in Baltimore in July.
+The family first settled in Detroit, Michigan, where a daughter, Lena, was born in 1904.
 By 1908, the family was living in Portland.

-Tom was a standout athlete at Cleveland High School in southeast Portland where he played basketball and baseball.
-He became a member of the Cleveland High School Athletic Hall of Fame and was inducted into the Portland Interscholastic League (PIL) Hall of Fame in 1988.
+Tom was a standout athlete at Cleveland High School in southeast Portland, playing basketball and baseball.
+He became a Cleveland High School Athletic Hall of Fame member and was inducted into the Portland Interscholastic League (PIL) Hall of Fame in 1988.

 Trebelhorn went on to play baseball at Portland State University and received accolades as a member of the All-Coast team.

-In 1903, Henry and Maria Sophia Trebelhorn, along with their four children: Catharina, Jacob Henry, Henry and George Henry, departed from Beideck and traveled to the Port of Bremen, Germany.
-There they boarded the steamship Brandenburg which arrived in Baltimore in July.
-The family first settled in Detroit, Michigan where a daughter, Lena, was born in 1904.
+In 1903, Henry and Maria Sophia Trebelhorn and their four children, Catharina, Jacob Henry, Henry, and George Henry, departed from Beideck and traveled to the Port of Bremen, Germany.
+They boarded the steamship Brandenburg, which arrived in Baltimore in July.
+The family first settled in Detroit, Michigan, where a daughter, Lena, was born in 1904.
 By 1908, the family was living in Portland.

-Tom was a standout athlete at Cleveland High School in southeast Portland where he played basketball and baseball.
-He became a member of the Cleveland High School Athletic Hall of Fame and was inducted into the Portland Interscholastic League (PIL) Hall of Fame in 1988.
+Tom was a standout athlete at Cleveland High School in southeast Portland, playing basketball and baseball.
+He became a Cleveland High School Athletic Hall of Fame member and was inducted into the Portland Interscholastic League (PIL) Hall of Fame in 1988.

 Trebelhorn went on to play baseball at Portland State University and received accolades as a member of the All-Coast team.

-At the completion of his playing career, Trebelhorn began his management career in 1975 with the Boise A's who were part of the Oakland Athletic's minor league organization.
-In 2009, future Hall of Famer, Rickey Henderson, stated at his induction ceremony that Trebelhorn taught him the intricacies of base stealing during his time with the Boise A's.
+After his playing career, Trebelhorn began his management career in 1975 with the Boise A's, who were part of the Oakland Athletic's minor league organization.
+In 2009, future Hall of Famer Rickey Henderson stated at his induction ceremony that Trebelhorn taught him the intricacies of base stealing during his time with the Boise A's.

-The following year, Trebelhorn went back to Major League Baseball where he served as manager of the Milwaukee Brewers from 1986-1991.
-He was selected as Baseball America and Sports Illustrated Manager of Year in 1987.
+The following year, Trebelhorn returned to Major League Baseball, where he served as manager of the Milwaukee Brewers from 1986-1991.
+He was selected as Baseball America and Sports Illustrated Manager of the Year in 1987.

-After his departure from the Cubs, Trebelhorn went back to the minor leagues as manager of the Tri-City Posse.
-In 1995 he directed the team to the league finals.
+After he departed from the Cubs, Trebelhorn returned to the minor leagues as manager of the Tri-City Posse.
+In 1995, he directed the team to the league finals.

-In 1996, Trebelhorn was back in the major leagues working in the front office for the Baltimore Orioles.
-From 2001 to 2007, he shifted out of the front office and back to coaching with the Orioles.
+In 1996, Trebelhorn was back in the major leagues, working in the front office for the Baltimore Orioles.
+From 2001 to 2007, he shifted from the front office and back to coaching with the Orioles.

 Trebelhorn married Playboy Magazine covergirl Elizabeth "Bo" Black.
 She refused a $5,000 payment to pose nude for the magazine.
-Bo later went on to found Summerfest, the worlds largest music festival.
+Bo later founded Summerfest, the world's largest music festival.
 She died in 2020.

-After returning to the minor leagues, Trebelhorn took on the role of manager again in 2008 for the Class A Salem-Keizer Volcanoes, a position in which he served through the 2012 season.
+After returning to the minor leagues, Trebelhorn took on the manager role again in 2008 for the Class A Salem-Keizer Volcanoes, a position in which he served through the 2012 season.

 In 2009 and 2013, Trebelhorn coached the Italian National team in the World Baseball Classic.